dagahan/EyeMath_backend_monorepository/README.md

 cd EyeMath_backend_monorepository
 ```

-Then, install docker uv to your system
+Then, install docker and docker-compose (or minikube) to your system.

 ```bash
 sudo apt update